thiago4go/dapr-workshop/docs/challenge-3/python.md

 - pizza-store
 ```

-This file of kind subscription specifies that every time we get a new message in our Pub/Sub `pizzapubsub` in the topic `orders`, a route called `/events` will be triggered.
+This file of kind `Subscription` specifies that every time the Pub/Sub `pizzapubsub` component receives a message in the `orders` topic, this message will be forwarded to a route called `/events`.
+This endpoint needs to be created in the `pizza-store` service.

-As a Dapr good practice, we are also introducing a _scope_ to this definition file.
-By setting `pizza-store` as our scope, we guarantee that this subscription rule will apply only to this service and will be ignored by others.
+As a Dapr good practice, a _scope_ is added to this definition file.
+By setting `pizza-store` as the scope, it is guaranteed that this subscription rule will apply only to this service and will be ignored by others.

 ### Installing the dependencies